 Medicare Part A covers inpatient hospital treatment for prostate cancer.
 Medicare Part B covers outpatient treatment and services, including doctor visits and screenings.
 Co-insurance and deductibles apply.

 If your doctor accepts assignment, you have the standard 20 percent co-insurance for the DRE.
-However, the PSA test is typically free, although you may have costs related to the screening.
+However, the PSA test is typically free, although you may have out-of=pocket costs related to the screening.
 Talk to your doctor to be sure.
 As always, if you have a Medicare Advantage plan, you get all of the same benefits as those who have Original Medicare.